Introduction to Uber’s Audience Strategy

 • Active users nudged toward new categories, such as comfort, pool, or grocery.

-• Churn risk users reactivated with time bound incentives and reassurance messages.
+• Churn-risk users reactivated with time-bound incentives and reassurance messages.

-• High value cohorts offered loyalty programs and premium experiences.
+• High-value cohorts offered loyalty programs and premium experiences.

 Why Uber’s Targeting Strategy Works